claresudbery/clare-wiki-ably/pages/think/events/workshops/workshop-types.md

 	- talk about how you can test / prove your assumptions - prioritise these for experiment
 	- your strategy should be built on the absolute minimum of dragons
 	- or your short term roadmap might be built on killing dragons - ie proving your assumptions

+### Leadership Style

+- This is based on the workshop run by Kylie yearsley at Agile on the Beach 2021
+- in teams (need at least two teams):
+- start with a list of leaders from fiction, film, real world.
+Don't have to be "good."
+One leader per postit, in a vertical line.
+- then in a horizontal line from each leader, their leadership attributes
+	- one attribute per postit.
+- number the leaders.
+- remove the leaders.
+- switch the teams around (so each team is looking at another team's postits)
+- now write the names of team members in a horizontal line to create headings off to one side of original postits
+- individual introspective exercise:
+	- in a vertical line coming down from your name, write a score out of 10 next to each set of leadership attributes.
+	- For instance, you might see "strength" and "determination" for one of the leaders (whose name has been removed).
+	- Give yourself one score out of 10 for that combined pair of attributes.
+- now as a team, write S for scrum master or P for product owner on each of the individual attributes.
+	- Each attribute may now have S, or P, or S+P or nothing.
+	- now see which row has the highest number of Ss, and which has the highest number of Ps.
+		- Mark these in some way.
+- now the facilitator replaces the original leader names (this is why they were numbered).
+	- which leaders are going to be your scrum master and product owner?
+		- (This is just to get a laugh)
+	- which leaders do you personally have your highest scores against?
+	- Are you happy with that?
+	- Would you like to change your leadership style to emphasise other attributes?
+	- how many female leaders are there overall, out of the total number of leaders?
+		- (This is just an interesting statistic).

 ## Meetups